 - Bring your mask, gloves, and sanitizer while you’re traveling.

 - Don’t shake your hands.
 Ok, or Namaste, instead.

 - Keep at least 3 feet of physical distance between yourself and others.

 - Make sure to practice good respiratory hygiene with you and the people around you.
 It means that when you cough or sneeze, you cover your mouth and nose with your bent elbow or tissue.

-- Wear a mask or a fabric to cover your face while you’re traveling.
+- Wear a mask to cover your face while you’re traveling.

-- Bring your personal first aid kit while traveling and knowing its use.
+- Bring your personal first aid kit when traveling and knowing its use.